The Degree of the Tangent and Secant Variety to a Projective Surface

 \end{enumerate} \end{theorem}

-In our situation it is easy to see that the generator $h$ of $\Pic S$ is very ample for $t \geq 3$ (e.g.\ by using results in \cite{sdonat}), here we address the question of finding a bound for its $k$-very ampleness.
+In our situation it is easy to see that the generator $h$ of $\Pic S$ is very ample for $t \geq 3$ (e.g., by using results in \cite{sdonat}), here we address the question of finding a bound for its $k$-very ampleness.
 As a direct application of Theorem \ref{thm: k-very ample} we can show that $h$ is $\left[ \frac{t}{2} \right]$-very ample, but not $\left( \left[ \frac{t}{2} \right] + 1 \right)$-very ample.
 Indeed if $h$ is $k$-very ample, then by Theorem \ref{thm: k-very ample} we conclude that